-You might want something healthy to snack on throughout the next day: chop up some vegie sticks.
+You might want something healthy to snack on throughout the next day: chop up some veggie sticks.
 Make sure you have a bottle of water handy.
 Pumpkin seeds or similar are also good because they keep your hands busy.

 Expect to have cravings in the first few weeks of quitting.
 Being prepared does make it easier.
 And the good news is: cravings only last a few minutes.
 Think of them as a five-minute window to distract yourself.
 Take the pooch for a walk, sing at the top of your lungs or prepare some healthy snacks.
 Don't forget the 4Ds: delay acting on a craving, deep breathe, drink water, do something else.

-Visit your doctor and let them know you want to quit.
-You can access cheaper quitting medication and nicotine replacement therapy (NRT) products (like patches).
+Speak to your doctor and let them know you want to quit.
+You can access cheaper quitting medication and nicotine replacement therapy (NRT) (like nicotine patches, gum and lozenges).
 This means even more money in your pocket from quitting smoking!
 Plus, research has shown that using either quitting medication or an NRT product, together with Quitline, is the most effective way to quit.
-If you choose NRT, a combination of the patch with a fast-acting NRT product like mouth spray, gum or lozenge is the most effective.
+If you choose NRT, a combination of the patch with a faster-acting NRT product like mouth spray, gum or lozenge is the most effective.

 4. Get your mates on board

 Tell your mates you have decided to quit, especially the ones who still smoke.
-That way they can offer you support and know not to offer you any cigarettes.
+That way they can offer you support.
 You could even enlist one of your smoking friends to quit with you!